sebastian-hofstaetter/matchmaker/README.md

 1. Get the msmarco dataset & clone this repository to a pc with 1 cuda device
 2. Prepare the dataset for multiprocessing:
+    * Generate the validation sets (BM25 results from Anserini) via matchmaker/preprocessing/generate_validation_input_from_candidate_set.py
-    * Use ``./generate_file_split.sh`` 1x for training.tsv and 1x for top1000dev.tsv (the validation set)
+    * Use ``./generate_file_split.sh`` 1x for training.tsv and 1x for the validation set
-    * You have to decide now on the number of data preparation processes you want to use for training and validation
+    * You have to decide now on the number of data preparation processes you want to use for training and validation (4-6 should do) each file gets one loading process
-    * You have to decide on the batch size
-    * Run ``./generate_file_split.sh <base_file> <n file chunks> <output_folder_and_prefix> <batch_size>`` for train + validation sets
-    * Take the number of batches that are output at the end of the script and put them in your config .yaml
-    * The number of processes for preprocessing depends on your local hardware, the preprocesses need to be faster at generating the batches then the gpu at computing the results for them (validation is much faster than training, so you need more processes)
+    * The number of processes for preprocessing depends on your local hardware, the preprocesses need to be faster at generating the batches then the gpu at computing the results for them
 3. Create a new config .yaml in configs/ with all your local paths for train and validation/test files
     * The train and validation paths should be the output folder of 2 with a star at the end (the paths will be globed to get all files)`
 4. Create a new conda env and install the requirements for python 3.7 via conda: pytorch, allennlp, blingfire